Pandji Pragiwaksono: Music

-In 2008, he released his first rap album entitled Provocative Proactive, which featured the artists Tompi, Steny Agustaf and his own wife, Gamila Arief.

-A year later, he released his second album, You'll Never Know When Someone Comes in and Press Play On Your Paused Life.
+In 2009 he released his second album, You'll Never Know When Someone Comes in and Press Play On Your Paused Life.

-On 21 January 2010, Pandji contributed his voice to the album This is Me, which is a charity album.
-The proceeds from the sales of the album were given to the Indonesian Child Oncology Foundation.

-He has appeared on several music shows such as Soulnation.

-His 2010 album, Merdesa, reaped a big advantage by implementing a free lunch method recognized by Hermawan Kertajaya.

 On 21 May 2012, he launched his 4th hip hop album, Album 32, to coincide with the 14th anniversary of Soeharto's downfall.
-Songs such as "Demokrasi Kita" and "Indonesia Free" contain speeches from Mohammad Hatta.
+Songs including "Demokrasi Kita" and "Indonesia Free" contain speeches from Mohammad Hatta.
 Album 32 also features songs such as "GR" featuring Abenk Ranadireksa (Soulvibe), and "For Sahabatku" featuring Davinaraja (the Extralarge) which he wrote as a social critic.

 Stand-up comedy

-He started his career as a comedian in 2010, beginning with the Twivate Concert Pertama in April.

-On 28 December 2011, he produced his own comedy show at the Usmar Ismail Theater, Bhinneka Tunggal Tawa.
-He appeared in two shows opening for comedians Ernest Prakasa, Sam D. Putra and Luqman Baihaqi.
+On 28 December 2011 he produced his own comedy show at the Usmar Ismail Theater, Bhinneka Tunggal Tawa.

 He was also the originator of the idea of a competition Stand Up Comedy Indonesia (SUCI) on Kompas TV.
 After Kompas TV found his comedy videos on YouTube, Kompas TV invited him to be the host of the competition.

-On 8 December, he held a special performance under the name INDONESIA: (read: Indonesia colon), a combination of hip hop concerts, stand-up comedy, the launch of the book Berani Mengubah, and the launch of his fourth album, Album 32.
+On 8 December he held a special performance under the name INDONESIA: (read: Indonesia colon), a combination of hip hop concerts, stand-up comedy, the launch of the book Berani Mengubah, and the launch of his fourth album, Album 32.

 He started as a world tour in 2018 which originally began in Manila, taking in 13 cities, and including China, the Netherlands and Germany.